davutkulaksiz/davutkulaksiz/README.md

 <h3>A developer who is passionate about web development, since it offers a ton of room for creativity</h3>

-- :coffee: I’m currently working on finishing the course [fullstackopen 2021](https://fullstackopen.com/en/)
+- /play nyan I’m currently working on finishing the course [fullstackopen 2021](https://fullstackopen.com/en/)

-- 🌱 I’m currently learning **React, NodeJS, Express, GraphQL, TypeScript, React Native**
+- :coffee: I’m currently learning **React, NodeJS, Express, GraphQL, TypeScript, React Native**

 - 👨‍💻 All of my projects are available at [https://davutkulaksiz.github.io/](https://davutkulaksiz.github.io/)